tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/preview-api/reset-documents.md

 > [!Important]
 > This preview API adds the ability to flag specific documents for reprocessing by an indexer.
 Document identifiers passed in the request are processed in full on the next run.
 The entire API is a preview feature.
 This preview feature is also supported in 2020-06-30-Preview.
 For more information, see [Reset and run an indexer](/azure/search/search-howto-run-reset-indexers).

 The Reset Documents API allows you to selectively reprocess documents from your data source.
-The API accepts document keys (keys of documents in search index) or datasource document ids (keys of documents in datasources) as input, and prioritizes the processing of those documents ahead of other documents from the same data source.
-This API works for all indexers (with or without a skillset).
-If the call succeeds, customers will always get a 204 NoContent response.
+The API accepts two types of document identifiers as input.
+They are document keys (keys that uniquely identify documents in a search index) and datasource document ids (keys that uniquely identify documents in a data source).
+Reset Documents API prioritizes the processing of those documents ahead of other documents from the same data source.

 * For indexers with a skillset and incremental enrichment enabled, Reset Documents will clear the cache and re-run the full skillset.
 * For indexers without a skillset, Reset Documents will simply read the source document from the data source and update/insert the contents into the index.